mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 #### Allowed Values
 Parameters | Description
 -----------|-------------
 type | This represents the type of device.
-Allowed values here are "Biometric Device", "Finger", "Face" or "Iris".
-"Biometric Device" - is a special type and used in case you are looking for "any" biometric device.
+Allowed values here are "Biometric Device", "Finger", "Face" or "Iris".<br>"Biometric Device" - is a special type and used in case you are looking for "any" biometric device.

 #### Device Discovery Response
 ```JSON